 Though all cases vary and none is predictive, Jessamyn’s experience includes:

-- Second-chaired a Hatch-Waxman matter on behalf of Pfizer in connection with the anti-cancer agent, Sutent® in which the District of Delaware Court ruled in Pfizer’s favor, and the Court of Appeals for the Federal Circuit affirmed the decision on appeal.
+- Represented Pfizer in the District of Delaware in a Hatch-Waxman patent matter relating to the anti-cancer agent, Sutent®.
+Sutent® sells more than $1 billion worldwide annually.
+It is the most prescribed oral metastatic renal cell carcinoma (advanced kidney cancer) product in the United States.
+The District of Delaware Court ruled in Pfizer’s favor, and the Court of Appeals for the Federal Circuit affirmed the decision on appeal.

-- Counsel for energy services company Petroleum GeoServices in inter partes review proceedings against Schlumberger subsidiary WesternGeco relating to patents directed to seismic surveying technology.
+- Represents energy services company Petroleum GeoServices in inter partes review proceedings and at the Federal Circuit against Schlumberger subsidiary WesternGeco relating to patents directed to seismic surveying technology.
 Argued successfully before the PTAB that three patents asserted by WesternGeco against Petroleum GeoServices were invalid.
 The asserted patents previously were the subject of a district court judgment of validity and damages of over $100,000,000 against Petroleum GeoServices’ supplier.